Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ### Nonfunctional system attributes (Section 3.7)
 **Compatibility**
 This requirement can be verified by testing the compatibility of the Mission Control software with Avionics and Monte Carlo Simulations teams.
 Whether if the communication and data transfer is carried out smoothly and uninterrupted without any lost or corrupted data packet.
-This will be achieved through manual and automated unit testings when other teams have their product prototypes ready.
+This will be achieved through manual and automated unit testing when other teams have their product prototypes ready.

 **Maintainability**
 The requirement can be verified through: